louis037/fabrik/README.md

 As a consequence Sophist is now maintaining a merged version of his fixes and enhancements and those from Fabrikar for use in his own projects.
-However rather than keep these to himself he is also making these available for other Fabrik users to use if they so wish.
+Rather than keep these to himself he is also making these available for other Fabrik users to use if they so wish.

-The detailed list of fixes and enhancements in this version of Fabrik can be found in Sophist's Wiki page here.
-But the major ones are as follows:
+The detailed list of fixes and enhancements in this version of Fabrik can be found in [Sophist's Wiki page](https://github.com/Sophist-UK/joomla_fabrik/wiki).
+However the major ones are as follows:

 1. Syntax error checking for PHP and Javascript code in Fabrik back end
 2. Calc element can be SQL INT or DECIMAL or VARCHAR not just TEXT - which means you can index on it etc.